Sudip345/Deadliner/README.md

 **APP_PASSWORD = "abcd efgh ijkl mnop"**

 ---
 ### Set your other creditnals in the env file
+**Don't forget to change the folder path with your folder path (where you are downloading this repo)**
 ---

+## VBS ??
+👉 for full automation . why to run it everytime ? just open your system and let it check itself . just replace your folder path (where you have downloaded this repo) with the path mentioned in the **vbs** file.

+---
 ### ✅ Now You Are All Set

-### Wait
----
-### I will upload a VBS file and explain the process to run this file automatically whenever you turn on your computer.